 We are controlled by Messrs.
-Yehuda and Zohar Zisapel who beneficially own approximately 30% of our ordinary shares and may therefore be able to elect all of our directors and exercise control over the outcome of matters requiring shareholder approval.
+Yehuda and Zohar Zisapel who will beneficially own approximately 30% of our ordinary shares after this offering and may therefore be able to elect all of our directors and exercise control over the outcome of matters requiring shareholder approval.

-Two of our directors, Messrs.
-Yehuda and Zohar Zisapel, who are brothers, beneficially own an aggregate of 4,751,608 ordinary shares, representing approximately 30% of the ordinary shares currently outstanding.
+After this offering, two of our directors, Messrs.
+Yehuda and Zohar Zisapel, who are brothers, will beneficially own an aggregate of 4,751,608 ordinary shares, representing approximately 30% of the ordinary shares then outstanding.
 In addition, Roy Zisapel, Yehuda Zisapel's son, is our Chief Executive Officer and President and a director and has been granted options to purchase 1,020,573 ordinary shares, of which 907,173 are fully vested.
 Messrs.
 Yehuda, Zohar and Roy Zisapel are also parties to a voting agreement, under which they have agreed to act together in the nomination and election of directors.
 In addition, Messrs.
 Yehuda and Zohar Zisapel control the right to vote the ordinary shares issuable upon exercise of options while held by the trustee under our share option plan.
 As a result, these shareholders may control the outcome of various actions that require shareholder approval.
-For example, these shareholders might receive a premium over the prevailing market price for their shares and prevent changes in control or management.
+For example, these shareholders could elect all of our directors, delay or prevent a transaction in which shareholders might receive a premium over the prevailing market price for their shares and prevent changes in control or management.